 This isn’t supposed to take away from #2, but trust me, your plans are going to fall to pieces.
 Your hope to go see an announcement by Gearbox might end up being dashed as you find out that the queue line for getting in maxed out an hour before it began.
 You might have just managed to get to get to the front of a line to play a AAA demo, and your phone reminds you that a cosplay panel you wanted to see upstairs is starting.
-You might find out that the Expo Hall line for Oculus VR is – and it’s been this way for years – over three hours long.
+You might find out that the Expo Hall line for the most popular is – and it’s been this way for years – over two hours long.

 Just remember, this?
 This is the queue line of over 10,000 people, rushing into the Expo Hall right at 10:01 AM.
 You might not see everything you wanted to.

 Roll with it.
 Be willing to change your plans.
 Ask yourself if waiting on line for three hours to play a demo and get a particular free item is worth it; for some people, it might be.
 For others, you could probably spend your time better running to the booth nearby that has only a ten minute line, or no line at all.